NWAC 2020 Sessions

 Anthropologists are well aware that our personal context in relation to our research is crucial.
 Through intentional effort, we have become better at reflecting on our impacts to our own research.
 How do we expand this reflexivity to larger sociopolitical contexts?
 How do we examine how our own contexts affect not just our research, but our professional relationships and citational practices?
 In today’s technopolitical climate where information is more accessible, how do we critically engage in discussions about our place in the world and how it affects our professional lives?
 This roundtable discussion will examine the ways we contextualize the positionality of historic and modern researchers.
 We will also discuss how to engage new forms of information relevant to positionality discussions and how to unveil previously obscured information.
 Our place in the world affects more than just our research areas.

 A note from the organizers: If you are interested in participating in this panel discussion, please contact .

 Organizer: Steven Hackenberger (Central Washington University)

-Pacific Northwest geoarchaeology spans diverse dispositional environments and several periods of changing climate conditions.
+Pacific Northwest geoarchaeology spans diverse depositional environments and several periods of changing climate conditions.
 Geophysics applications are growing in number and sophistication in both the field and lab.
 Stone tool sources, shell and bone, and sediment geochemistry are using XRF instrumentation.
 Magnetic susceptibility is used to characterize sediment weathering and soil formation in the field and lab.
 Paleomagnetism, while used for dating, can be used to study properties of fire modified rock.
 Ground penetrating radar, magnetometer, and resistance surveys are being combined to explore and protect archaeological sites and cemeteries.
 Posters in this session present research using a plurality of methods representing the intersection of several disciplines.

 Hot Rocks: Fractures in Methodological Analysis in the Pacific Northwest (Poster Session)